-E-commerce ML and AI tools are rapidly expanding because of the reach of e-commerce.
+The machine learning algorithms have risen and — sorry, John Connor — but the people are embracing AI in eCommerce because they’re just such good shoppers.
+Retailers are on board, too, because automation tools powered by machine learning (ML) and artificial intelligence (AI) can make it easier and more profitable to run an eCommerce business.
+ECommerce ML and AI tools are rapidly expanding because of the reach of the eCommerce industry.
 The ability to interact with thousands of people at any given moment helps these bots learn and grow, improving what they can do.
-From personalizing shopping experiences and improving search results to increasing the efficiency of marketing and cutting your shipping costs, e-commerce ML is booming.
+From personalizing shopping experiences and improving search results to increasing the efficiency of marketing and cutting your shipping costs, eCommerce ML is booming.

 For your business, that likely means that you’re going to be investing in ML and AI services.
 Want to know where to start?
-We’ve identified seven of the most significant improvements and offerings of ML, all of which have budget-smart options for stores large and small.
+We’ve identified seven of the most significant improvements and applications of machine learning, all of which have budget-smart options for stores large and small.

 Sometimes, your customers are looking for a specific product but may name it incorrectly.
 If you’re only using keywords for that search, then people might not see what they want even if you sell it.

 Machine learning is all about matching intent and outcome, which is especially useful for product and service searches.
 Many ML systems will learn about your products over time, including what people are searching for to find them on your site — as well as relevant information from referral sources.
-In most cases, ML first expands search by incorporating a broad set of synonyms and adjectives your customers use commonly.
+In most cases, ML uses NLP (natural language processing) to first expand search by incorporating a broad set of synonyms and adjectives your customers use commonly.

-Over time it can start to learn which products are viewed similar audiences and make suggestions by attempting to understand what’s relevant to the search intent, not just words.
+Over time machine learning algorithms can start to learn which products are viewed similar audiences and make product recommendations and suggestions by attempting to understand what’s relevant to the search intent, not just words.
 You’ve likely seen this on Amazon’s recommendation tools, which not only guess at what they think you want but also show you what people who’ve searched for something similar ending up getting.

 For online shopping, one of the most frequent starting points of machine learning and artificial intelligence is in personalizing the customer experience.
 This can be the secret sauce to landing more leads, converting more first sales, and establishing a relationship that leads to satisfied customers and high lifetime values.